 Welcome to my homepage!

 I studied at the Universities of Rome “Sapienza” (BA, MSc), Leiden (MA), Oxford and Siena (PhD).
-After my doctoral studies, I held a Jean Monnet Fellowship at the Robert Schuman Center for Advanced Studies (2012-2014) and an “Ambizione” Fellowship at the University of Lucerne (2017-2019).
+After my doctoral studies, I held a Jean Monnet Fellowship at the European University Institute in Fiesole, and an Ambizione Fellowship at the University of Lucerne.

 My academic interests center on the interplay between voters, political parties and leaders in democratic elections.
-My current research project, funded by an “Eccellenza” Fellowship of the Swiss National Science Foundation (2020-2024), focuses on affective polarization and its electoral consequences, with a particular emphasis on negative voting in comparative and longitudinal perspective.
+My current research project, funded by an Eccellenza Fellowship of the Swiss National Science Foundation (2020-2024), focuses on affective polarization and its electoral consequences, with a particular emphasis on negative voting in comparative and longitudinal perspective.

 .